yodiaditya/vim-netbeans/README.md

 delete .vim/bundle/snipmate.vim/snippets.

-1. Python Debugger like pyflakes, pylint and pep8
+A. Python Debugger like pyflakes, pylint and pep8

 For installing Python debugger using PIP :

-sudo pip install pylint
+`sudo pip install git+git://github.com/kevinw/pyflakes.git`

-sudo pip install pyflakes
+`sudo pip install pylint`

-sudo pip install pep8
+`sudo pip install pep8`

 Read .vimrc for magic keys and guide.

-2. Ctags
+B. Ctags

 If you using Ubuntu, then can do this command :

-sudo apt-get install exuberant-ctags
+`sudo apt-get install exuberant-ctags`

-3. JavascriptLint
+C. JavascriptLint

 This is powerfull Javascript syntax checker with quickfix.